chenmingyong0423/go-mongox/README.md

 English | [中文简体](./README-zh_CN.md)

 # go-mongox
-go mongox is a generic library for Go Mongo based on the official driver, extending the official framework of MongoDB.
-Utilizing generic programming, it facilitates the binding of structs to `MongoDB` collections, aiming to provide type safety and streamlined data operations. `go-mongox` introduces chainable calls for smoother document handling and offers a rich set of `bson` builders and built-in functions to simplify the construction of `bson` data.
+`go mongox` is a generic library for Go Mongo based on the official driver, extending the official framework of MongoDB.
+Utilizing generic programming, it facilitates the binding of structs to `MongoDB` collections, aiming to provide type safety and streamlined data operations. `go mongox` introduces chainable calls for smoother document handling and offers a rich set of `BSON` builders and built-in functions to simplify the construction of `BSON` data.
 Moreover, it supports plugin-based programming and incorporates various hooks, offering flexibility for custom logic before and after database operations, thus enhancing the application's extensibility and maintainability.

 # Feature Highlights
 - Generic MongoDB Collection
-- Support for constructing `bson` data
+- Support for constructing `BSON` data
 - `CRUD` operations on documents
 - Aggregation operations
 - Built-in basic `Model` structure for automated updates of default `field` fields